Leave a gift in your Will

 Choose whether to leave a gift of cash, property, shares or other investments.

-If you are writing a new will you have three choices: 1.
-Leaving the residue of your estate to Anglican Aid (anything left over after you have met all your personal commitments)
+1. Residual gift: Leaving the residue of your estate to Anglican Aid (anything left over after you have met all your personal commitments)

-We recommend that you seek qualified legal advice whether you’re thinking of making a new will or updating an existing will.
-A solicitor will make sure that your will is valid and that your intentions to leave a bequest are stated clearly and worded in a way that meets legal requirements.
+We recommend that you seek qualified legal advice whether you’re thinking of making a new Will or updating an existing Will.
+A solicitor will make sure that your Will is valid and that your intentions to leave a bequest are stated clearly and worded in a way that meets legal requirements.